 If you suffer from anxiety, don’t worry: you’re not alone.
 It’s one of the most commonly diagnosed mental health disorders and recently acupuncture for anxiety has become a hot topic in many conversations.
-At Sirius Health we believe in offering our patients complementary treatment options and holistic lifestyle advice.
+At Super Health Chatswood Medical Centre we believe in offering our patients complementary treatment options and holistic lifestyle advice.
 Let’s take a look at some of the potential acupuncture benefits for anxiety.

 Believe it or not, one in four Australians suffer from anxiety and, as that number has increased, so too has the number of people seeking treatment through CAM methods or Complementary and Alternative Medicine.
 A lot of promise has been shown in treating anxiety and post traumatic stress disorder with different CAM methods, and much interest has been placed on using acupuncture to manage it.